irivera007/scc-slack-messages/README.md

 # Update the project id using the PROJECT var set above
 sed -i '' "s/PROJECT_ID/${PROJECT}/" deploy_func.sh
+# might want to add .strip() in main.py where the token is define it add '\n' when fetching from secrets manager
 # Deploy the Cloud Function
 ./deploy_func.sh
 ```